DelDefaultDev/TechTonic/README.md

 # TechTonic
 TechTonic is an in-development mod for Mindustry.

-As V6 is going to be a stable build soon, according to its repository, TechTonic will start being ported to V6.
-When this happens, the mod's repository will have two main folders, one for each version.
-The V5 folder will be an archive of sorts for the V5 content, and the V6 folder will contain both ported and new content.
-When downloading the mod, be sure to download the right version, otherwise the mod will likely not be loaded.

-"Broken folder" content for V5 might stay unfixed as I won't be trying as much to fix older content.
+The repository has a folder for each major version of the game, starting from V5.
+New folders will be added upon each new stable build release once guides are added for porting content to the new version.

+When downloading the mod, import the version that corresponds to the stable build version you want to play the mod on.

+Old broken content will stay behind; other people are free to try fixing the content but I won't be trying as working on the newer content will be my priority instead.